Welcome to the V&A’s collection

 Photography and filming is not allowed in the V&A’s shops, The Raphael Gallery, The William and Judith Bollinger Jewellery Gallery, certain specified exhibitions or where an object’s label indicates that it is a private loan.

-Sketching and drawing the objects in the museum with graphite and coloured pencils is also encouraged although spray paints, adhesives, fixatives and other wet materials are prohibited as they may contain substances harmful to our collections and visitors.
+Sketching and drawing the objects in the museum with graphite and coloured pencils is also encouraged although watercolours, spray paints, adhesives, fixatives and other wet materials are prohibited as they may contain substances harmful to our collections and visitors.
 We must also ask you to refrain from using objects, cases or plinths as support for drawing boards.
 Stools are available to borrow in most galleries for those that need them.
+On the rare occasion that sketching is prohibited within an exhibition or specific parts of the museum we ask that you respect those conditions of access.

 All images created by you